amitruck-ltd/docs/source/includes/_vehicle-body-types.md

 ### RESTORE A DELETED VEHICLE BODY TYPE

 This API makes it possible to restore a soft-deleted vehicle body type by passing the deleted vehicle body type ID as a parameter.

+### HEALTHCHECK ENDPOINT

+This endpoint helps the caller to know whether or not the API is up and running before proceeding with other requests.
+Some of the platform requires a health-check API.
+For example the infrastructure as a service requires this endpoint URL to know when to auto mitigate service down time

+- URL: `v2/vehicles/body/types/hearthcheck`
+- METHOD: `GET`